Subsidies for Local Journalism

 We can provide subsidies for journalistic coverage initiatives that involve a news medium starting, expanding or maintaining journalistic coverage of an area that has little or no coverage.

-Subsidies for local journalism are granted annually and can amount to a maximum of SEK 2 million per area.
+Subsidies for local journalism are granted annually and can amount to a maximum of SEK 2 million per area and calendar year.
 These subsidies may be shared between up to three stakeholders in the same area if it promotes journalistic coverage of that area.
 In some cases, subsidies may be granted over a number of years, up to a maximum of three years.

 Subsidies for local journalism can be applied for in cooperation between several general news media.
 The partners may apply for subsidies individually or jointly, or designate one applicant to be responsible for the initiative.